marinaraSip/StudentManagement/README.md

 # StudentManagementWebsite
-Basic CRUD Website (tornado,cherrypy, sqlite)
+Basic CRUD Website (cherrypy, sqlite)
 The Create and Delete modules of the website are working fine.
 Just a basic project to demonstrate the use of cherrypy using sqlite.
 To browse the database file, please download a DB Browser.